mlafeldt/chef-runner/README.md

 nnoremap <leader>r :w\|!chef-runner %<cr>
 ```

-With this key mapping in place, make sure that the target machine is up and open
+With this key mapping in place, make sure that the target system is up and open
 a recipe in Vim:

 ```sh